 The Devil’s Gate Dam was constructed in 1920 and renovated in 1998.
 It is used for flood protection and as a water reservoir to recharge the Raymond Basin Aquifer.
-The Devil’s Gate Dam is owned by Los Angeles County Public Works.
+The Devil’s Gate Dam is owned by Los Angeles County Department of Public Works.

 What are the major components of the PWP water distribution system?